 If you have a complaint contact us in the first instance.
 If we've done wrong, or you're not satisfied in any way, it's important we hear about it so we can make things right.

-We'll take your complaint seriously, work with you to address your complaint quickly and aim to find a resolution that's fair.
-Sometimes we may need more time, but we'll keep you updated regularly throughout the process to let you know where things are at.
+We'll take your feedback seriously, work with you to address your complaint quickly and aim to find a resolution that's fair and reasonable.
+In doing so, we will uphold the Bank's complaint handling principles each and every time.

 How it works

 Gather any supporting documents or records with names, times and dates that will assist our investigation into your complaint